 Supporting a healthy pollination future

-Horticulture Innovation Australia and top local and international researchers have combined forces with Australian growers in a multi-million dollar effort to enhance and support existing pollinators, and identify the most effective pollination methods for various horticulture crop types.
+The Pollination Fund, part of the Hort Frontiers strategic partnership initiative, aims to enhance and support existing pollinators, and identify the most effective pollination methods for various horticulture crop types.

 Hort Innovation is continually seeking new investment opportunities.
 Ideas can be submitted at any time on Hort Innovation’s website using the concept form.
 The form allows Hort Innovation to understand your basic concept, with a big-picture view of the aims and outcomes rather than detailed methodology.
-This approach aims to protect, as far as possible, IP associated with innovative ideas, whilst capturing opportunities that can be shaped into full proposals should there be an identified alignment between the concept and strategy that guides investment in the Asian Markets Fund.
+This approach aims to protect, as far as possible, IP associated with innovative ideas, whilst capturing opportunities that can be shaped into full proposals should there be an identified alignment between the concept and strategy that guides investment in the Fund.

 The investment analysis process involves filtering and potentially combining concepts for procurement.
 Once approval has been granted for investment in a concept, a Request for Proposal will be prepared, asking delivery partners (open or select, depending on size and scope) to provide a detailed submission that address key criteria.
 All responses will then be evaluated against the key criteria before the investment is contracted.